wwbp/empathic_reactions/README.md

-# Empathic Reactions
+# Empathic Reactions.
+Modeling Empathy and Distress in Reaction to News Stories

-This repository contains the dataset, experimental code and results presented in our EMNLP 2018 paper "Modeling Empathy and Distress in Reaction to News Stories".
+This repository contains the dataset, experimental code and results presented in our EMNLP 2018.

 ## Dataset